 Radiofrequency ablation is performed by a radiologist experienced in interventional procedures.
-A diathermy pad is placed on the leg (shaving may be required).
-After local anaesthesia an RFA needle advanced to the target nerve under imaging guidance (ultrasound or CT).
+A diathermy pad is placed on the leg (shaving in that area of the leg may be required).
+After local anaesthesia, a radiofrequency ablation needle is inserted to the target nerve under imaging guidance (ultrasound or CT).

-A thin probe is then passed through the needle, which is connected to a RF generator that results in heating of the probe tip.
-The procedure takes approximately 30 minutes however you may be required to stay longer for observation.
+A thin probe is then passed through the needle, which is connected to a radiofrequency generator that results in heating of the probe tip.
+The procedure takes approximately 30 minutes, however you may be required to stay longer for observation.